lucidrains/audiolm-pytorch/README.md

 This repository now also contains a MIT licensed version of <a href="https://arxiv.org/abs/2107.03312">SoundStream</a>.
 Once <a href="https://github.com/facebookresearch/encodec">EnCodec</a> becomes MIT licensed, then I will consider adding a wrapper for that as well for use here.

+Update: AudioLM was essentially used to 'solve' music generation in the new <a href="https://github.com/lucidrains/audiolm-pytorch">MusicLM</a>

 ## Install

 ```bash